Video: Tips for Enjoying the Holidays as a Vegan

 We also offer a free mentorship program for those who need one-on-one support in making the transition.

-In addition to in-person outreach, Vegan Outreach also runs the Green Tuesday Initiative, a campaign to help companies, universities, schools, and hostels reduce their environmental footprint by making small changes in the food they serve.
+In addition to in-person outreach, Vegan Outreach also runs the Green Tuesday Initiative, a campaign to help companies, educational institutions reduce their environmental footprint by introducing plant-based food policies.

-So far, we’ve helped 50 educational institutions and corporate offices in India implement more sustainable food policies and reduce large quantities of animal products from their menus.
-Some of our recent victories include our latest success with Gujarat University to reduce their animal products consumption.
+So far, we’ve helped 53 educational institutions and corporate offices in India implement more sustainable food policies and reduce large quantities of animal products from their menus.
+Some of our recent victories include our latest success with Tech Mahindra which implemented the Green Tuesday Initiative at their newly opened campus in Pune to reduce their animal product consumption by up to 20%.

 Read more about our latest campaign successes here.